jkobejs/endpoints-uzhttp/README.md

 [Endpoints](https://github.com/julienrf/endpoints) server interpreter backed by [uzhttp](https://github.com/polynote/uzhttp).

-You Probably Shouldn't Use It Because You Probably Shouldn't Use uzhttp™.
+You Probably Shouldn't Use It Because You Probably Shouldn't Use uzhttp.

 See the [documentation](https://jkobejs.github.io/endpoints-uzhttp) to learn more.